 How to reset Mazda Tire Pressure Sensor TPMS Light

 In this tutorial, we will show you how to reset Mazda TPMS light.
-The TPMS indicator light will come on and stay illuminated if one or more of the tires on your Mazda has low tire pressure.
+Mazda TPMS indicator light will come on and stay illuminated if one or more of the tires on your Mazda has low air pressure.

 Mazda TPMS Light Reset Instructions